ilanman/Rpres_ML/index.md

 corpus_clean <- tm_map(corpus_clean, removeWords, stopwords())
 corpus_clean <- tm_map(corpus_clean, removePunctuation)
 corpus_clean <- tm_map(corpus_clean, stripWhitespace)

-# now make each word in the corpus into it's own token each row is a message
+# make each word in the corpus into it's own token each row is a message and
-# and each column is a word.
+# each column is a word.
 Cells are frequency counts.
 sms_dtm <- DocumentTermMatrix(corpus_clean)
 ```